OpenMDAO/dymos/docs/dymos_book/getting_started/transcriptions.md

 While faster, implicit techniques impose far more defect constraints on the problem.
 In some cases, scaling the optimization problem can be a challenge and convergence is poor.
-For instance, if the thrust of a rocket engine is taken from experimental data it can be extremely noisy.
+For instance, if the thrust of a rocket engine is taken from experimental data, it can be extremely noisy.
 Without first smoothing the data, an implicit simulation of the resulting trajectory may be difficult.
 In this case, explicit intgration methods can power through and provide _an_ answer, even if it is subject to some amount of error.